-Construction of the Dian Fossey Map Room began in June 2016 and it will be opened in March 2017.
-All the furniture, basket lights and soft furnishings have been made on site with the help of the local villages’ women’s group.
-The colours have been chosen to reflect the gardens surrounding the Map Room and local pottery workshops have made wall up-lighters in the traditional Rwandan colours of mottled green to complement the locally-sourced building materials.
+Construction of the Dian Fossey Map Room began in June 2016 and it was opened in March 2017.
+All the furniture, basket lights and soft furnishings were made on site with the help of the local villages’ women’s group.
+The colours were chosen to reflect the gardens surrounding the Map Room and local pottery workshops made wall up-lighters in the traditional Rwandan colours of mottled green to complement the locally-sourced building materials.
 The room has a feeling of bringing the outside gardens inside to create a serene and relaxed environment.

 Praveen Moman, Founder of Volcanoes Safaris, commented: “Virunga Lodge has established itself as the leading luxury lodge for gorilla tracking in Rwanda.
 It is fitting that we pay tribute to the work of Dian Fossey and the other primatologists who have contributed to their survival.”
 Tara Stoinski, Ph.D.
 President and CEO of The Dian Fossey Gorilla Fund International, added: “Dian Fossey was critical to ensuring the survival of mountain gorillas for generations to come.
 We are very grateful that Volcanoes Safaris is continuing to honour her memory through the building of the Dian Fossey Map Room at their beautiful Virunga Lodge.”